salilab/metamodeling/README.md

 ## List of files and directories:

-- `dataset`     contains all relevant input data of individual models
+- `data`     contains the data of individual models including:
+	1-the input values and parameters, stored in .json files 2-the observed values for glucose intake after a meal, stored in `DGintake_dt1_sigmoid.dat`
+	3-the input values for different accuracy and precision of variable k_T and G_B
-- `bnet`     contains all bnet scripts for meta-modeling, please refer to READNE.md in `bnet` for more details
+- `scripts`     contains all bnet scripts for meta-modeling, please refer to READNE.md in `scripts` for more details
+- `bnt-master`     contains Bayes Net Toolbox for Matlab after bugfixes.

 ## Information